Geoogolla/enterprise-docs/docs/administrator-guide/installation/windows-installer/install-bold-reports-over-bold-bi.md

 ![License Agreement](/static/assets/on-premise/images/installation/bold-reports-over-bold-bi/license-agreement.png)

-Then prompt will appear to proceed whether you are going to use the existing or new Bold ID for Bold Reports Enterprise Edition.
+Then prompt will appear to proceed whether you are going to use the existing for Bold Reports Enterprise Edition.

 ![Prompt Dialog](/static/assets/on-premise/images/installation/bold-reports-over-bold-bi/prompt-dialog.png)